aspose-barcode/Aspose.BarCode-Products/barcode/en/cpp/_index.md

                     Custom Barcode Appearance
                 </h2>
                 <p>
                     Aspose.BarCode for C++ allows developers to customize various appearance parameters of generated barcodes.
 You can adjust barcode color, border style, size, margins, rotation angle, captions, and bar width.
 It is possible to modify the color of background, text, and captions.
 Developers can generate barcode images without borders or select any of five available styles and set the required color.
-Barcode image size can be determimed manually or defined automatically.
+Barcode image size can be determined manually or defined automatically.
 Generated barcode images might be rotated by the specified angle clockwise or counterclockwise.
 The API enables producing high-quality images with anti-aliasing and specifying the required resolution.
                 </p>
             </div>
 <!--simpleHeaderDescriptionSection1 End-->